menu

 Real Estate Prices & Overview

-Belmore is a rural neighborhood (based on population density) located in Keystone Heights, Florida.
+Belmore is a remote neighborhood (based on population density) located in Keystone Heights, Florida.

-Belmore real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) mobile homes and single-family homes.
+Belmore real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) mobile homes and single-family homes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Belmore neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics